Chart Color Schemes

 Health performance in West Wyalong is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-West Wyalong faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Approximately 50% (~2,708 people) have private health cover, lower than the national average of 55.3%.
+West Wyalong faces significant health challenges with common health conditions somewhat prevalent among both younger and older age cohorts.
+Approximately 50% (~2,708 people) of its total population has private health cover, compared to the national average of 55.3%.

 Frequently Asked Questions - Health